1. Executive Summary

-In total, 13 experiments were conducted, four of which were added to this analysis at the request of the community (cannons and missiles).
+In total, 15 experiments were conducted, six of which were added to this analysis at the request of the community (cannons, missiles, and burst lasers).
 The experimental parameters are listed in the table below.
 The target ship consisted of a T-9 that served well as a large, broad target.

 The aggregated experimental results are tabulated below.
 The first result is the product of the parameters extracted from experiments 1 and 4.
 The damage partition numbers have some noise to them, but the result clearly points to a 60/20/20 solution for Plasma Accelerators.
 Result number 2 for the C3 PA is the product of experiments 2 and 5, which show noisier solutions but still consistent with the result for the C4 PA.
 Experiments 7 and 8 were conducted in an attempt to get more accurate numbers for the C3 PA, with limited improvement, but nevertheless consistent with those of the C4 PA.

 Results number 4 and 5 capture the damage partition measurements for Railguns; the former against a shield engineered for thermal resistance, and the latter against a kinetic resistant shield.
 The results are a bit wobbly, but they clearly indicate a 66.6/33.3 thermal/kinetic damage partition.